lagadic/vision_visp/README.md

  * release branch

 Package for each ROS release is maintained on separate branches.
-I.e. `kinetic-devel` is the Kinetic Kade development branch whereas `kinetic` is the Kinetic Kame release branch.
+I.e. `melodic-devel` is the Melodic Morenia development branch whereas `melodic` is the Melodic Morenia release branch.

 `master` means the next ROS release.